tfoster-ut/kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered
 I did not encounter any significant difficulties.
 It took me a minute to remeber how to complete the COUNTIFS formula and I needed to reference the hint to spark my memory.
 One challenge I had was combating my prior experience and formating preferences with Excel to comply with the course expectations.
+I was unable to name the Theater Outcomes sheet exactly as requested by the challenge because it excel wouldn't allow it.

 ## Results

 **- What are two conclusions you can draw about the Outcomes based on Launch Date?**
-- June yeilds a 32% chance of a successful theater event and May yeilds a 31%.
+- June yeilds a 65% chance of a successful theater event and May yeilds a 67%.
+From a percantage standpoint, it would be advised to launch a kickstarter in the month of May.
+However, both May and June have a >= 100 successful kickstarters.
+Launching a kickstarter after May will result in lower and lower liklihood of success through the end of the year.
-- It is not advisable to have a theater event from November through January
+- It is not advisable to have a theater event in December or January.

 **- What can you conclude about the Outcomes based on Goals?**
 - The higher the goal for the campaign, the less likely you are to have success.